verot/class.upload.php/README.md

 Most of the image operations require GD.
 GD2 is greatly recommended

-The class requires PHP 4.3+, and is compatible with PHP5
+The class requires PHP 4.3+, and is compatible with PHP 5 and PHP 7